Jenna Mattison: Career

 Mattison made her directorial debut with the psychological horror film, The Sound, released by MGM Orion and Samuel Goldwyn in 2017.
 Critics noted lead Rose McGowan's performance, as well as Mattison's focus on atmospheric direction.

 In 2021, Mattison was attached as a screenwriter for a film adaptation of Sophie Kinsella's novel Remember Me?

+In 2022, Mattison was hired to adapt a New York Times Bestselling novel by James Patterson.
+In 2024, she adapted Dying to Be Me, New York Times Bestselling memoir by Anita Moorjani, for the screen.
+In 2025, she adapted Decorum at the Deathbed, a novella by Bird Box author Josh Malerman.